cloudmesh-community/hid-sp18-411/project-code/README.md

 This RESTful service is used to perform twitter analysis using pyspark ml libraries.
 The service sucessfully runs within the docker container as well.
 The docker container was launched from the DigitalOcean cloud platform.

+You need have a twitter api endpoint configured in restapi.py for the serviceto work.

 # Instructions for Creating Docker image :

 * Clone repository